norikra/norikra.github.io/index.md

 UDFs/UDAFs can be loaded as plugin gems over rubygems or as private plugins.
 In fact, Norikra's UDFs/UDAFs are Esper's plugin with a JRuby class to indicate plugin metadata.

+Norikra's UDFs/UDAFs can be written in JRuby, or Java.

 For details how to write your own UDF/UDAF for norikra and to release it as gem, see README of `norikra-udf-mock`.

 https://github.com/norikra/norikra-udf-mock